hpe-dev-incubator/hpe-dev-portal/content/blog/the-redfish-event-service.md

 ## Conclusion

 SNMP is still the preferred management protocol and may stay as such for a long time.
 However, modern alternatives like this Redfish Event Subscription exist for compute nodes and the upcoming [Swordfish](http://www.snia.org/forums/smi/swordfish).
-Swordfish is the extension of Redfish for storage devices from the [SNIA](http://www.snia.org/) proposing as well this Event Service in its Specification version 1.0.
+Swordfish is the extension of Redfish for storage devices from the <a href="http://www.snia.org/" target="_blank">SNIA</a> proposing as well this Event Service in its Specification version 1.0.

+Don't forget to check out some of my other <a href="https://developer.hpe.com/search/?term=donze" target="_blank">blog posts</a> on the HPE Developer portal to learn more about Redfish tips and tricks.